 Income Tax (Expense) Benefit.
 We estimate our annual effective tax rate (or AETR) for continuing operations in recording our interim quarterly income tax provision for the various jurisdictions in which we operate.
 Discrete tax adjustments are excluded from the computation of the AETR and recorded in the quarter in which they occur.
-We estimated the AETR for the period from April 24, 2021 through June 30, 2021 and recorded a net income tax expense of \$17.3 million (negative 57.7% effective tax rate).
-The negative effective tax rate is primarily a result of our domestic and international jurisdictional mix of estimated pre-tax income and losses for the year, where no income tax benefit has been recognized for jurisdictions with pre-tax losses, while income tax expense was recognized for the jurisdictions with anticipated pre-tax income.
+We estimated the AETR for the third quarter of 2021 and recorded a net income tax benefit of \$2.1 million (28.7% effective tax rate).
+The effective tax rate is primarily a result of our domestic and international jurisdictional mix of estimated pre-tax income and losses for the year, where income tax expense was recognized for the jurisdictions with anticipated pre-tax income, while a partial valuation allowance was recorded for jurisdictions with pre-tax losses.